Prospects for device-independent quantum key distribution: Composable security

 {\mathrm{A}} {\mathrm{B}}

 {\mathcal{F}} {\mathsf{P}}

 {\clF^\mathrm{real}} {\clF^\mathrm{ideal}}

 In this appendix, we give a brief high-level description of some operational implications of the security definitions --- more detailed or pedagogical explanations are available in~\cite{MR11,arx_PR14,VPdR19,arx_PR21}.
-This description mostly follows the phrasing and presentation in~\cite{arx_KT20}.
+This description mostly follows the phrasing and presentation in~\cite{arx_KT20}, though the final version of that work contains significantly more details.